cosmiconfig/cosmiconfig/README.md

 If provided, cosmiconfig will load and parse a config from this path, and will not perform its usual search.

+##### format

+Type: `'json' | 'yaml' | 'js'`

+The expected file format for the config loaded from `configPath`.

+If not specified, cosmiconfig will try to infer the format using the extension name (if it has one).
+In the event that the file does not have an extension or the extension is unrecognized, cosmiconfig will try to parse it as a JSON, YAML, or JS file.

 ### Instance methods (on `explorer`)

 #### `load([searchPath, configPath])`